 If you already ate it

-If you already had bagged salad and restaurant salad during pregnancy, one serving does not automatically mean something bad happened.
-Write down the brand or restaurant, time eaten, amount, temperature, storage clue, and the exact detail that made the food uncertain.
-If the food was packaged, check recall information and keep the package details until you feel confident no follow-up is needed.
+If you already ate bagged salad while pregnant, one serving does not automatically mean something bad happened.
+Write down the brand or restaurant, when you ate it, whether it was cold, and what made you worried.
+If it was packaged, keep the package details and check for recall notices.

-Call your clinician or local advice line if fever, repeated vomiting, diarrhea, dehydration, severe cramps, blood in stool, or feeling very unwell after salad appears, or if the exposure involved a recalled food.
-If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.
+Call your clinician or local advice line if fever, repeated vomiting, diarrhea, dehydration, severe cramps, blood in stool, or feeling very unwell appears, or if the salad was recalled.
+If you feel well and no recall applies, the next useful step is usually to choose a clearer, fresher option next time.

 Write down